adinaned/Proiect-Python/README.md

 Game MODULES:
-    mancala_controller.py contains all functions responsible for moving the stones, updating the score, checking the final state and the mouse click to be done in a valid cup, etc. It also manages the 2 game modes: computer and 2 players. mancala_initialization.py contains all global variables for images, each element's position and dimension, and also has the initialization functions, which computes the stones' scores' and cups' positions.
+    mancala_controller.py contains all functions responsible for moving the stones, updating the score, checking the final state and the mouse click to be done in a valid cup, etc. mancala_initialization.py contains all global variables for images, each element's position and dimension, and also has the initialization functions, which computes the stones' scores' and cups' positions.
-    mancala_UI.py contains all functions that load the images from memory and display them on the board by using the positions given in mancala_controller.py main.py starts the game, validates the input option.
+    mancala_UI.py contains all functions that load the images from memory and display them on the board by using the positions given in mancala_controller.py main.py starts the game, validates the input option and manages the 2 game modes: computer and 2 players.